AJK Election Commission Issues Code Of Conduct For General Elections - UrduPoint

 Azad Jammu and Kashmir (AJK) Election Commission Friday issued a code of conduct in the wake of general elections scheduled to be held on 25th of July next month

-MIRPUR [AJK], (UrduPoint / Pakistan Point News - 25th Jun, 2021 ) :Azad Jammu and Kashmir (AJK) Election Commission Friday issued a code of conduct in the wake of general elections scheduled to be held on 25th of July next month.
+MIRPUR (UrduPoint / Pakistan Point News - 26th Jun, 2021 ) :Azad Jammu and Kashmir (AJK) Election Commission Friday issued a code of conduct in the wake of general elections scheduled to be held on 25th of July next month.

 According to the code of conduct; (1) Without prejudice to sub-section (2), all political parties and candidates shall strictly adhere to the following code of conduct.